jspm/generator/README.md

 By default the `"default"`, `"require"` and `"import"` conditions are always supported regardless of what `env` conditions are provided.

-Webpack and RollupJS support a custom `"module"` condition as a bundler-specific solution to the [dual package hazard](https://nodejs.org/dist/latest-v16.x/docs/api/packages.html#packages_dual_package_hazard).
+Webpack and RollupJS support a custom `"module"` condition as a bundler-specific solution to the [dual package hazard](https://nodejs.org/dist/latest-v16.x/docs/api/packages.html#packages_dual_package_hazard), which is by default included in the JSPM resolution as well although can be turned off if needed.

-In cases where you find there are CommonJS and ESM variants of the same package being included, and resolving a `"module"` condition would avoid this, this can be set for example via `"env": ["module", "browser", "development"]`.
+Note when providing custom conditions like setting `env: ["production"]` that the `"browser"` and `"module"` conditions still need to be applied as well via `env: ["production", "browser", "module"]`.
+Ordering does not matter though.

 Any other custom condition strings can also be provided.